A.P. White Campus

 ■ The J. L. Turner Leadership Center was opened in 1987.
 It

-classrooms and a computer laboratory, and a conference center.
+classrooms, a computer laboratory and a conference center.

 ■ The Academic Success Center is located in the T.D and Rowena

 Everett Center.
-The college's freshman advisers and a general peer
+The college's freshman advisors and a general

 ■ Biggers Sports Center, which seats 1,500, was added to the